ansible-middleware/instruqt/tracks/a4mw-eap-sso/02-a4mw-eap-sso-first-deployment/assignment.md

 ===

 1. On the window top bar, locate and click the "JBCS-mcm" tab
 2. The page should show **mod_cluster/1.3.16.Final-10** in the heading.
-This means JBCS is operational.
+This means JBCS is operational; if it does not, try to click the ↻ 'refresh' button on the right side of the top bar
 3. In page content, you should see "jbcs-eap/ajp".
 This means EAP is operational, and attached to JBCS modcluster (reverse proxy) facility.
 4. Now on the top bar, locate and click the "addressbook" tab
-5. Our sample web application should open
+5. Our sample web application should open; if it does not, try to click the ↻ 'refresh' button on the right side of the top bar

 ✅ Next Challenge